FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 6. Click Add.
 7. Once the device has been registered, you will be shown the Device Configuration dialog which contains all the information needed to connect the device to the platform.

-### Linking to FlowFuse Team and Running
+### Linking to FlowFuse Team

 To link the FlowFuse Device Agent to your FlowFuse team, you have two different options.
 You can either utilize the command provided by FlowFuse, as explained in this section or opt for the Device Agent web UI interface.
 For more details on using the Device Agent web UI, refer to the [Device Agent Web UI documentation](/docs/device-agent/register/#device-agent-web-ui).

 1. Copy the command given in the dialog.
 2. Paste that into your Raspberry Pi command line.

-Now your device successfully connected to your FlowFuse team. when you restart the Raspberry Pi it should now start the agent automatically fully configured.
-The device will then ping back to FlowFuse and you can start developing applications.
+Now, your device has successfully connected to your FlowFuse team.
+When you restart the Raspberry Pi, the agent should start automatically with full configuration.
+The device will then ping back to FlowFuse, allowing you to commence application development on the FlowFuse Cloud.

 ## Accessing Node-RED Editor and Creating your first flow